Hhhhhhhzf/DialMed/README.md

 **Notes**

-The code is the part of the original version.
-And core code will be made public if the paper is accepted.
+The source code is the part of the original version, and core code will be made public if the paper is accepted.